 |Web and mini program SDK 1.X||✓||✓||×||×||×||×||×|

-We recommend you upgrade to the latest SDK version for improved user experience.
+We recommend you upgrade to the latest SDK version for an improved user experience.

 By default, the client pulls the recent contact information through the SDK upon login.
-If this information has not been stored locally, the client obtains it by performing the onNewMessage callback.
+If such information has not been stored locally, the client obtains it through the onNewMessage callback.